 Our DNA is packed tightly into the cells of our body.
 In order to make it fit, the DNA forms innumerable loops.
-Decades of scientific research has shown that cells make these loops at predetermined anchor sites.
-Also, these anchor sites turned out to be essential for proper timing of gene expression, and therefore the ability of a cell to produce functional proteins.
+Decades of scientific research have shown that cells make these loops at predetermined anchor sites.
+Also, these anchor sites turned out to be essential for the proper timing of gene expression, and therefore the ability of a cell to produce functional proteins.
 Malformed loops can cause diseases like cancer.

 “Researchers have identified many genes and mutations that are involved in cancer”, says Agami.
-“However, genes make up just a tiny fraction of our DNA—up to 3 per cent.
+“However, genes make up just a tiny fraction of our DNA—up to 3 percent.
 And we know in fact that the vast majority of cancer mutations appear in other parts of their DNA.
 Some even in or nearby anchor elements, for example.
-Our hope is that by carefully studying these parts of the DNA we will be able to better understand cancer and identify new ways to fight it and better predict therapy outcomes.”
+Our hope is that by carefully studying these parts of the DNA, we will be able to better understand cancer and identify new ways to fight it and better predict therapy outcomes.”